GHuyHuynh/GHuyHuynh/README.md

 ============================
 I love AI and Full-stack
 ------------------------------------------------
-Soon to be grad with a Bachelor's of Applied Computer Science.
+Soon to be grad with Bachelor's of Applied Computer Science.
 (December 2025)

 ## Current Roles & Experience
 - Perplexity AI Campus Partner